buildoutinc/ar_strip_commas/README.md

 # ar_strip_commas

-This gem adds two class methods to ActiveRecord::Base for automatically handling the conversion of strings with commas ("1,203") to the intended value on numeric columns.
+This gem adds a class method to ActiveRecord::Base for automatically handling the conversion of strings with commas ("1,203") to the intended value on numeric columns.

-__self.strip_commas_from(*columns)__

-Remove commas on the specified column. e.g.

-	class Widget < ActiveRecord::Base
-	  strip_commas_from :price
-	end
-	Widget.new(:price => "1,200").price == 1200    # true

 __self.strip_commas_from_all_numbers__